-Scottish Golf is the governing body for amateur golf in Scotland, incorporating 580 golf clubs across the country representing a total membership of approximately 180,000 members.
-Responsibilities include staging national amateur championships and managing Scotland’s national teams as well as encouraging more youngsters to play golf.
+Scottish Golf is the governing body for amateur golf in Scotland, incorporating 575 golf clubs across the country representing a total membership of approximately 210,000 members.
+These include staging national amateur championships for golfers of all ages and abilities, providing support to golf clubs, maintaining the handicap system, growing participation.
 The game of golf is one of Scotland’s greatest assets with thousands of golfers from across the world visiting each year to play the country’s courses.
 The role of Scottish Golf has grown significantly in recent years to ensure that golf clubs and golfers remain at the heart of the game.
 Through the Scottish Golf Strategy, the overall vision is to make golf Scotland’s game for everyone.
 (Company No SC230872).

 South African Golf Development Board